-If the County inspector is not able to inspect the work after proper notice, the applicant shall take measures to reschedule the work.
-Work that is completed without the required inspections per the inspection checklist, as dictated by the permit or as required by Section 180.4 is subject to rejection and/or Code Enforcement procedures of the County Code.
+If the County inspector is not able to inspect the work after proper notice, the applicant should take measures to reschedule the work.
+Work that is completed without the required inspections, as dictated by the permit or as required by Section 180 is subject to rejection and/or code enforcement procedures of the County Code.